pragma-strict/pragma-strict/README.md

-Welcome to my humble code abode.
+Welcome to my collection of sketches and explorations in code.
-Here is a page with some of my web-based projects: https://pragma-strict.github.io/
+Some of my web-based projects: https://pragma-strict.github.io/